-Malawi is experiencing a modern-day witch-hunt which sees medics and nurses involved.
+Malawi is experiencing a modern-day witch-hunt which sees doctors and nurses involved.

 The mob believes that stethoscopes, carried by doctors are used to suck blood.
-The MailOnline reports also that medics are robbed , their vehicles smashed and ambulances attacked by people who think they are intruments which come from dark forces.
+The MailOnline also reports that medics are robbed, their vehicles smashed and ambulances attacked by people who think they are instruments which come from dark forces.

 Doctors in Malawi have been beaten for carrying stethoscopes by vigilante mobs who believe they are vampires using the instruments to suck blood.